SidonTheTroll/cave-of-ordeals/Biology/notes/4-principles-of-inheritance-and-variation.md

 Two different traits are present in different chromosomes.

 - If a locus combination enters the next generation without any alternation is called linkage.
-- If all genes in a parent moves to the next generation is called **complete linkage** which is extremely rare.
+- If all genes in a parent move to the next generation is called **complete linkage** which is extremely rare.

 <div style="page-break-after: always;"></div>